-If there’s one thing the New South Wales side of the Murray River is good at, it’s providing adventurous landscapes from moon-like terrains to ancient dune formation and kilometres of unsealed trails begging to be explored.
+If there’s one thing The Murray is good at, it’s providing adventurous landscapes from moon-like terrains to ancient dune formations and kilometres of unsealed trails begging to be explored.

 Affording 333 hectares of endless dunes, you’ll find Perry Sandhills located just six kilometres west of Wentworth.
 With its vast red sand and desert landscape, the site is full of Indigenous, cultural heritage, known to uncover many ancient artefacts and fossils, with geologists tracing the area to be at least 40,000 years old.

 If you’re looking for a nature escape with an ‘out of this world’ description, then make your way to Wentworth’s Mungo National Park.
 This UNESCO World Heritage-listed park is as much an archaeological haven as it is rich in lunar-esque natural beauty starring towering quartz and clay dunes.